This month we are focusing on cosmetic raw materials. In this post we continue our look at functional cosmetic ingredients specifically on humectants.

 The reason that humectants are hygroscopic (can attract and bind water) is because of their molecular composition.
 While there are both organic and inorganic materials that are humectants, organic humectants are primarily used in the cosmetic industry.
 And when I say ‘organic’ I mean organic in the way that chemists use the term.
 Organic means an ingredient is a hydrocarbon.

 The molecular structure of humectants vary widely, but they all have multiple hydroxyl group (-OH) or other hydrophillic sites that can interact through hydrogen bonding with water molecules.
 For the most part humectants are non-polar molecules compatible with water.

 The way humectants work is that they attract water from either the atmosphere or from the body and bind it to itself via hydrogen bonding.
 This property known as hygroscopicity can be measured for any kind of humectant.
-The amount of water that a material can bind at a specific humidity is called the equillibrium hygroscopicity.
+The amount of water that a material can bind at a specific humidity is called the equilibrium hygroscopicity.
 It is determined by placing a known quantity of a material in a fixed humidity chamber then measuring the change in mass of the material.
-When this test is done on a common humectant like Glycerin you find that it will abosorb 25% of its weight in water when exposed to 50% humidity.
-Under the same conditions another common humectant, Propylene Glycol will abosorb 20% its weight in water.
-In general, the more moisture a humectant will abosorb, the better a humectant it makes for formulations.
+When this test is done on a common humectant like Glycerin you find that it will absorb 25% of its weight in water when exposed to 50% humidity.
+Under the same conditions another common humectant, Propylene Glycol will absorb 20% its weight in water.
+In general, the more moisture a humectant will absorb, the better a humectant it makes for formulations.